stsiwo/e-commerce-starter-kits/mental-note.md

         - sql optimization:
           - how to achieve: avoid N+1 problem if you use orm and other tricky stuff.
           - why important:  when increase the scale, negatively afftect your performance.

+    - testability:

+      - test is the key to make our development effcient and generate long-term benefits (e.g., maintanability).

 ## Design Carefully